Leviticus 9:1 – 11:47

 If any animal that you may eat dies, anyone touching its carcass shall be unclean until evening.
 Anyone eating something from such a carcass must immerse even his clothing, and then remain unclean until evening.
 Similarly, one who lifts such a carcass shall immerse even his clothing and then remain unclean until evening.

 Every small animal that breeds on land shall be avoided by you and shall not be eaten.
 Thus, you may not eat any creature that crawls on its belly, or any small animal with four or more feet that breeds on land.
 They are all things that must be avoided.
 Do not make yourselves disgusting by eating any small creature that breeds.
 Do not defile yourselves with them, because it will make you spiritually insensitive.
 For I am HaShem, and since I am holy, you must also make yourselves holy and remain sanctified.
 Therefore, do not defile your souls by eating any small animal that lives on the land.
 I am HaShem, and I brought you out of Egypt to be your G-d.
 Therefore, since I am holy, you must also remain holy.
-This then is the law concerning mammals, birds, aquatic creatures and lower forms of terrestrial animals.
-With this law, you will be able to distinguish between the unclean and the clean, between edible animals and animals which may not be eaten.
+This then is the law concerning mammals, birds, aquatic creatures, and lower forms of terrestrial animals.
+With this law, you will be able to distinguish between the unclean and the clean, between edible animals and animals that may not be eaten.

 II Samuel 6.1-7.17

-This week’s Parsha deals with the eight day consecration of the Mishkan.
+This week’s Parsha deals with the eight-day consecration of the Mishkan.
 All of the rituals were completed and now the people of Israel had a place where they could commune with HaShem.